polkadot-developers/polkadot-docs/polkadot-protocol/architecture/system-chains/coretime.md

 The Coretime chain allocates coretime before its usage.
 It also manages the ownership of a core.
 As cores are made up of regions (by default, one core is a single region), a region is recognized as a non-fungible asset.
 The Coretime chain exposes Regions over XCM as an NFT.
 Users can transfer individual regions, partition, interlace, or allocate them to a task.
 Regions describe how a task may use a core.

-!!!info "One core can contain more than one region."
+!!!tip "One core can contain more than one region."
     A core can be considered a logical representation of an active validator set on the relay chain, where these validators commit to verifying the state changes for a particular task running on that region.
 With partitioning, having more than one region per core is possible, allowing for different computational schemes.
 Therefore, running more than one task on a single core is possible.

 <!-- TODO: Some sort of diagram of this would be pretty helpful, maybe -->